 I've mentioned that beta readers are useful on here before, which most of them are.
 But some can be harmful.
 A beta reader edited my novel a couple of years ago.
 He didn't read through it all though, but instead tore it apart and asked me to write it again.
 I thought through his advice … Continue reading One of the greatest mistakes

 2019 writing goals

 Happy New Year!
 2019 is an interesting year for me already as I'm sure it is for you.
 I have an English degree now with new goals.
 Writing goals are always important to me.
 Even if I don't complete them, I get something in life to look forward to, to work toward.
 My goals this … Continue reading 2019 writing goals

 I always end up listening to people's words and writing them down.
 It's worse when I'm in class.
-I'll be sitting down, writing notes or a blog down, and somehow I hear a great line to write down.
-My margins are filled with other people's words.
+I'll be writing notes or a blog down when I hear a great line to write down.
+My margins get filled with other people's words.
 They're diagonal and lopsided.
-I can't even remember where … Continue reading A writer habit
+I can't even remember where some come from. … Continue reading A writer habit